07464786086

 If your trip switch hasn’t cut out recently that’s a good thing, but it doesn’t mean you shouldn’t test your fuse box to ensure it’s working OK.
 It’s recommended that you test the RCDs every 3-6 months to make sure that they are doing their protective duties!
 To test an RCD, press the T (or ‘Test’) button.
 The power should cut out and you will need to put it back on.
 If the power isn’t cut then contact a qualified electrician immediately.

-If you are unsure how to test your fusebox or you feel something isn’t right then get n touch with us.
+If you are unsure how to test your fusebox or you feel something isn’t right then get in touch with us and fill online booking form.

 Don’t overload sockets